hasura/ndc-sqlserver/architecture.md

 The SQL string representation should be generated from the SQL AST by pretty printing the result.
-The result of converting ([phases/translation/sql/convert.rs](/crates/query-engine/src/phases/translation/sql/convert.rs)) a sql ast to string should produce a query string that can be run against postgres as a parameterized query, as well as the parameters that are supplied by the user.
+The result of converting ([phases/translation/sql/convert.rs](/crates/query-engine/src/phases/translation/sql/convert.rs)) a sql ast to string should produce a query string that can be run against sqlserver as a parameterized query, as well as the parameters that are supplied by the user.

 Please use the API provided by the `SQL` type.
 It provides functions for constructing SQL strings in an easy way, such as appending syntax (like keywords and punctuation), identifiers, and params.
 Don't use `append_syntax` for things that are not syntax.

 ### Query Execution

-The query execution receives a pool and a plan and executes it against postgres.
+The query execution receives a pool and a plan and executes it against sqlserver.
 It then returns the results from the query part back to the caller of the function.
 The code can be found in [phases/execution.rs](/crates/query-engine/src/phases/execution.rs)